psqlplus/psqlplus/README.rst

     $ sudo yum install python-pip  # RHEL, Centos, Fedora etc

-``pgcli`` requires python-dev, libpq-dev and libevent-dev packages.
+``psqlplus`` requires python-dev, libpq-dev and libevent-dev packages.
 You can install these via your operating system package manager.